The Message (Philippine TV program)

-The Message is a religious program broadcast by Philippines-based church, Iglesia ni Cristo and aired over their secular-programming television station, INC-TV.
-The show uses the English language as its main language, and is produced by the INC Media US bureau.
-It discuss the religious teachings and beliefs of the Iglesia ni Cristo aimed towards audiences in the United States.
+The Message is the longest-running religious program produced by Philippine-based church, Iglesia ni Cristo and it airs on television station INCTV in the Philippines.
+The show uses the English language as its primary language, and is produced by the INC Media US bureau.
+It discusses the religious teachings and beliefs of the Iglesia ni Cristo aimed at audiences in the United States.